 - 4.1.
 All topics delivered form part of a carefully planned programme and there is progression and continuity from nursery onwards. - 4.2.
 All work is delivered by a team of staff, who have received appropriate and relevant training on Relationships and Sex Education, through a series of well-resourced lessons and as a specific part of the PSHE and science curriculum. - 4.3 The teaching of Relationships Education, and RSE is delivered to pupils within a series of lessons set out in the PSHE curriculum and as a distinct part of the science curriculum. - 4.3.
-The teaching of the importance of healthy and caring relationships is delivered to all pupils within a series of pastoral assemblies and lessons in class.
-It is also taught as a distinct part of the science curriculum in all year groups. - 4.4.
-Teachers will build on knowledge pupils have obtained from EYFS, KS1 and throughout KS2.
-The trust will maintain an up to date knowledge of the Sex Education programmes delivered in partner primary schools through close transition links.
+The teaching of the importance of healthy and caring relationships is delivered to all pupils within a series of pastoral assemblies and lessons set out in the PSHE curriculum. - 4.4.
+Teachers will build on knowledge pupils have obtained from EYFS.